alisezer/flask-template/README.md

 Docker creates containers for you, and basically serves your application using these containers.
 The necessary setting files for the docker setup can be found under `docker-compose.yaml` and `Dockerfile` it self.

-In this case, docker uses a prebuilt Python3.6 image that runs on Ubuntu, and creates Nginx and Postgres containers to serve the application.
+In this case, docker uses a prebuilt Python3.6 image that runs on Ubuntu, and creates Nginx reverse proxy and Postgres databse containers to serve the application.

 To build the docker image, simply run:
 ```
 sudo docker-compose up --build
 ```

-Once its built, it will do the necessary migrations for you application, and your app will be ready to run straigtaway.
-You do not need to specify the `--build` command a second time to run the docker instance:
+Once its built, it will do the necessary migrations for your application, and your app will be running straigt away.
+You do not need to specify the `--build` command a second time to run the docker compose instance:
 ```
 sudo docker-compose up
 ```